-8.5 Use of City Vehicles
+85.5 Use of City Vehicles

 City-owned vehicles are to be used for official business purposes only, and shall carry no passengers in them other than in connection with official City business.
 An employee authorized to drive a City vehicle must have a current Utah driver's license, or in the case of heavy equipment operators and bus drivers, a valid Utah Commercial Driver's License (CDL).
-Prior to use, employees must provide a copy of their driver's license to the Risk Manager in the Executive Department.
 Bus drivers will also be required to have air brake and passenger endorsements in addition to the CDL.
 The City reserves the right to require additional endorsements to the CDL as the position may require.
 Employees operating City vehicles are encouraged to participate in driving courses that may be offered by the Risk Manager and shall obey Utah state law and City ordinances at all times, including the use of seat belts.

 Employees who operate City vehicles are required to notify their supervisors within one day if they receive a conviction for driving under the influence of alcohol or drugs or if they have had their driver's license suspended or revoked for whatever reason.
-A license suspension or revocation may cause disciplinary action up to and including termination.
+A license suspension or revocation may cause disciplinary action up to and including termination if such revocation interferes with the ability of an employee to perform their job functions as required.

-City employees are normally expected to use a City vehicle for transportation needs while performing City business.
+City employees may use City vehicles for transportation needs when available and appropriate while performing City business.
 If a City car is not available, or if circumstances are such that it is not practical to use a City vehicle, the Department Manager may approve the use of a personal vehicle thereby authorized reimbursement to the individual for such use.
 A personal vehicle used by an employee for City business and eligible for mileage reimbursement must be properly licensed, registered and insured.
 Reimbursement shall be at the current IRS mileage reimbursement rate.
 Individuals who are called in to work during off hours may be reimbursed for miles driven to and from work in their personal vehicle.